-Having a delicious salad dressing is a game changer when it comes to building yummy salads and bowls.
-This zesty and herbaceous kefir salad dressing will quickly become one of your favourite ways to dress up lunch.
-As a registered dietitian, I often get asked about foods that are beneficial for gut health.
-Kefir is one of my favourite fermented foods, but people don’t often know what to do with it.
-This quick and easy dressing is a great way to try it out!
-Add it to this salmon and spinach salad or with a simple quinoa bowl.
+This creamy kefir salad dressing is a game changer when it comes to building nourishing salads and dinner bowls.
+Prepared in just 5 minutes, it will quickly become one of your favourite ways to use kefir as an ingredient.
+As a registered dietitian, I often get asked about foods that are beneficial for gut health, and kefir is one of my favourite fermented foods to recommend.
+This quick and easy kefir salad dressing is a great way to enjoy the tangy taste of kefir.
+Add this healthy salad dressing to salmon and spinach salad or with a simple quinoa bowl.

 What is kefir?